ManthanUgemuge/Gradient-Generator/README.md

 # Gradient Generator

-A Simple Website that is made with help of HTML, CSS & JavaScript.
+A Simple Gradient Generator Website that is made with help of HTML, CSS & JavaScript.

 ## About The Project
 A Simple Website that generates Gradient on users input of Colors.